 Researchers know that genetics play a role in Alzheimer’s disease, but there are also other factors that may cause it to occur.

-An Alzheimer’s disease diagnosis can be frightening.
+An Alzheimer’s disease diagnosis can be overwhelming.
 In the early stages, mild memory loss and mood swings appear.
-Later, as certain parts of the brain shrink and die, the disease severely limits physical and mental capabilities, and eventually leads to death.
+Later, as the condition progresses, it can severely limit physical and mental capabilities, and eventually lead to death.
 If you have a history of Alzheimer’s in your family, here’s what you need to know.

-Early-onset Alzheimer’s disease is more rare.
-It occurs in only five percent of the population who have Alzheimer’s in the United States, but it is especially devastating because it begins to develop much earlier, when people are in their 30s and 40s.
+Early onset Alzheimer’s disease is more rare.
+It occurs in only 5% of the population who have Alzheimer’s in the United States, but it is especially devastating because it begins to develop much earlier, when people are in their 30s and 40s.
 In most instances, the disease can be linked to an inherited change in genes.

-“This means that the disease is caused by a genetic mutation on one of the 23 chromosomes,” said Dr. Chui.
-“Only one percent of Alzheimer’s patients are autosomal dominant, but one hundred percent of them develop the disease.”
+“This means that the disease is caused by a genetic mutation on one of the 23 chromosomes,” says Chui.
+“Only 1% of Alzheimer’s patients are autosomal dominant, but 100% of them develop the disease.”

 Researchers are still investigating why and when genetic mutations cause Alzheimer’s.

-Alzheimer’s cannot be prevented.
-There is no definitive research about how to prevent the disease.
+For the time being there is no definitive research about how to prevent Alzheimer’s disease.
 Current recommendations focus on practicing a healthy lifestyle marked by maintaining appropriate weight, good nutrition and exercising.
-You can also get involved in research trials to help medical experts learn more about the disease.
+People with Alzheimer’s may also opt to participate in research trials to help medical experts learn more about the disease.

-There are genetic tests that can identify whether you have an increased risk of developing the disease.
-However, these tests only predict your risk; they can’t confirm that you will actually get it.
-To be aware of early memory problems, see our recent article on the early warning signs of Alzheimer’s disease.
+Although there are genetic tests that can identify whether you have an increased risk of developing the disease, these tests can only measure your risk factor; they can’t confirm whether you will actually develop Alzheimer’s.

 For more than 30 years, Keck Medicine of USC physicians and researchers have made major contributions to understanding Alzheimer’s disease, vascular brain injury and memory problems.

-If you are in the Los Angeles area and interested in genetic testing conducted by some of the top Alzheimer’s specialists in the world, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://neuro.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area and would like more information about Alzheimer’s from some of the top specialists in the world, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting https://neuro.keckmedicine.org/request-an-appointment/.